 You’ll need to cut spent flowers daily or every other day during the blooming season.
 This deadheading process redirects your flowering plant’s energy from producing seed pods to growing new blooms.

 While you get to enjoy the beautiful flowers for a longer period of time, cutting flowers can take a bite out of your daily routine.
 Annuals also require more pruning and trimming to prevent them from getting spindly in summer.

 ✗ Fewer size options

-Because annuals grow for only one season, they don’t get as tall or as wide as some perennials.
-Though some annuals like spider flowers and lantanas can grow up to 6 feet tall, and annual sunflowers (“Russian Giant” and “Mammoth” varieties) can grow as tall as 12 feet, you won’t find shrubs or trees in the annual section of your local garden center.
-Most annuals are low-growing or upright flowers.
+Annuals don’t get as tall or as wide as some perennials.
+Though annual sunflowers (“Russian giant” and “mammoth” varieties) can grow up to 12 feet and some annuals like lantanas and spider flowers up to 6 feet, you won’t find shrubs or trees in the annual section of your local garden center.
+Most annual plants are low-growing or upright flowers.

 ✗ Need more fertilizer